jdelaporte/pixelfed/README.md

-# jdelaporte.pixelfed Ansible Collection
+# Ansible Collection - jdelaporte.pixelfed

-Ansible collection to create Pixelfed server
+Documentation for the collection.